A Mini Urban Heat Island

 - Using the infrared thermometer, measure the temperature of each material during the day when it is in direct sunlight.
 Record the temperature for each object in the first row of the data table.

-temperature in the sunlight (°C) temperature in the dark (°C) difference in temperature (°C)
+temperature in the sunlight (°C) temperature in the shade (°C) difference in temperature (°C)

-- Measure the temperature of each surface an hour after sunset.
+- Measure the temperature of each surface in the shade.
 Record the temperature for each object in the second row of the data table.

-- Subtract the temperature of each material after dark from the temperature observed during daylight.
+- Subtract the temperature of each material in the shade from the temperature observed during daylight.
 Record this temperature difference in the bottom row of the data table.

 - Answer the following questions.

 - Which three materials retained the most heat (changed the least)?